HANDS ON

 Regulatory Affairs 101 (3 hours)

 If you’re not in Regulatory Affairs, or brand new to the function, and want to learn more about the fundamentals of how Regulatory Affairs operates in Biopharma, including FDA requirements and various regulatory milestones during product development and product lifecycle management, this program is a great foundation.
-This program is running on 8 April, 28 May, and 23 June all days at 12:30PM to 3:30PM Eastern / 9:30AM to 12:30PM Pacific.
+This program is running on 23 June from 12:30PM to 3:30PM Eastern / 9:30AM to 12:30PM Pacific.